vectordotdev/vector/rfcs/2021-07-20-8288-csv-enrichment.md

 the filename te be specified within VRL.

 ```
-find_row("/path/to/file.csv", criteria)
+find_table_row("/path/to/file.csv", criteria)
 ```

 This reduces the complexity for the configuration and makes the initial change simpler since the entire functionality can be implemented by providing an additional VRL function.

-However, we lose the advantages of allowing the Admin to keep the resource separate from the main configuration.
-Future changes to allow different resource types, enable encryption and reloading also become more complicated.
+However, we lose the advantages of allowing the Admin to keep the table separate from the main configuration.
+Future changes to allow different table types, enable encryption and reloading also become more complicated.

 ### Provide other data sources

 This RFC proposes using a CSV file as a datasource.
-It time we may also need to source the data from a JSON file, SQL database or Http source.
+In time we may also need to source the data from a JSON file, SQL database or Http source.

 Using SQL and Http in such a way that would require VRL to perform a lookup